kentucky

 “Book” me to design your library logo design

-Iron Will Fitness Studio Logo
+Iron Will Fitness Studio Logo - Lexington, KY

-Iron Will Fitness Studio Logo - Lexington, KYIron Will Fitness Studio
+Iron Will Fitness Studio / Lexington, KY

 I designed this fitness logo for a new workout studio startup based here on the South side of Lexington, KY.
 The owner was up against a tight deadline to open his first location.
 Luckily for him, tight deadlines are my specialty!
 I was up for the challenge and we worked closely together to bring his original sketch to life.
 His mark was ready with time to spare, gracing the signage at his independent gym’s grand opening.